CIAT-DAPA/GapAnalysis/README.md

 ```

-## Usage using different buffer distances for _ex situ_ gap analysis
+## Usage with different buffer distances for _ex situ_ gap analysis

 ```r
 #Buffer distances for 5, 10, and 20 km respectively